 Energizer Ultimate Lithium AA Batteries - £1.45 each

 I was expecting big things from these batteries but the first thing I noticed was how light they were and I got worried.
-After all, the poor, poor, Wilko batteries were very light, almost the same weight as these, and were awful.
+After all, the poor, poor, Wilko batteries were very light.
+Almost the same weight as these, and they were awful.

 The other two, more expensive and powerful batteries were reassuringly heavy and lasted very well.